-Ms. Akane Kato worked as a human resources development Ms. Akane kato worked as a numan resources development consultant for a long time, and JAPAN POST BANK expects her to sufficiently fulfill her role in enhancing the decision-making function and supervision function of the Board of Directors as an Outside Director, based on her abundant experience and insights in human resources development gained through her career.
+Ms. Akane Kato worked as a human resources development consultant for a long time, and JAPAN POST BANK expects her to sufficiently fulfill her role in enhancing the decision-making function and supervision function of the Board of Directors as an Outside Director, based on her abundant experience and insights in human resources development gained through her career.